 2. Know Your Zoning Restrictions and Have the Required Permits

-Especially if you are working in a temporary event space like a closed street or parking lot, there may be zoning restrictions for the event based on your local government’s policies.
-Zoning ordinances define how particular geographic areas, or zones, can be used and are principally used for differentiating between commercial and residential spaces.
+Zoning ordinances are typically used to differentiate between commercial and residential spaces and often define how a particular geographic area can be used.
+Local government policies can involve zoning restrictions for the event, especially if you are working in a temporary space like a closed street or parking lot.
 In many places, permits are also required for approval from the health department, fire marshal, and other officials.
-If you aren’t planning the event, make sure that you know what the approved plans are, so you can avoid fines.
+If you aren’t planning the event, make sure that you know what the approved plans are to avoid fines.